Trade off-Free Entanglement Stabilization in a Superconducting Qutrit-Qubit System: Introduction

 By exploiting the tunable nature of parametric interactions, we realize \emph{in-situ} coherent control within a fixed parity manifold.
 For example, the stabilized Bell state can be rotated by tuning the phases of the 0\,-1 sidebands and Rabi drives while ensuring $\phi_{l}^{01}+\theta_{l}=\phi_{r}^{01}+\theta_{r}$.
 Such phase tuning allows for selection of any maximally entangled state while maintaining the purity, $P(\rho)$, and concurrence, $C(\rho)$, of the two-qubit state, as demonstrated in Fig.~\ref{fig:fig3}(c).
 Additionally, it is possible to continuously move along the longitude from $|01\rangle$ to $|10\rangle$ by changing the ratio between $g^{01}_{l}/g^{01}_{r}$ and $\Omega_{l}/\Omega_{r}$.
 The post-selected two-qubit state [Fig.~\ref{fig:fig3}(d)] shows an average purity of 95\% and 80\% in odd- and even-parity manifolds respectively.
 Using these numbers to model the full two-qubit state as a probabilistic mixture of even and odd parity subspaces, $\rho_{4\times 4} = x \rho_{\rm even} \oplus (1-x) \rho_{\rm odd}$, allows us to extract an improved post-selected fidelity of around 90\% for the odd-parity Bell state.

 The main distinctive feature of our stabilization protocol is the concurrent scaling of preparation time and steady-state error.
 This is confirmed by the data presented in Fig.~\ref{fig:scaling} which shows a linear relationship between $\tau$ and $\varepsilon_{\infty}$; both decrease as the Rabi drive strength is increased, reaching a minimum near the optimal ${\Omega_{l,r}^{\rm opt} \approx 1.5\kappa}$.
-Simulations of both the full and reduced system (the latter obtained via adiabatic elimination of the resonator~\cite{Supplement}) confirm the linear error-time scaling, with the slope determined almost entirely by the total dephasing rate of the stabilized Bell state $1/T_{B} = \sum_{k\in l,r} (\gamma_{k}^{01}+\gamma_{k}^{11})/2$, i.e. $\varepsilon_{\infty}/\tau \approx 1/T_{B}$.
+Simulations of both the full and reduced system (the latter obtained via adiabatic elimination of the resonator~\cite{Supplement}) confirm the linear error-time scaling, with the slope determined almost entirely by the total decoherence rate of the stabilized Bell state $1/T_{B} = \sum_{k\in l,r} (\gamma_{k}^{01}+\gamma_{k}^{11})/2$, i.e. $\varepsilon_{\infty}/\tau \approx 1/T_{B}$.
 Here $\gamma_{k}^{01}$ is the 0-1 relaxation rate and $\gamma_{k}^{11}$ is the pure dephasing rate.
 The linear relationship between $\varepsilon_{\infty}$ and $\tau$ indicates that the steady-state error is due to competition between engineered dissipation and local decoherence rates rather than any coherent error process.

 The line corresponding to the experimentally measured stabilization error and time has a steeper slope than $1/T_{B}$ [c.f.~Fig.~\ref{fig:scaling}(b)].
 Our simulations agree with the measured data when we include the effect of parametric crosstalk-induced drive detuning and amplitude imbalance, both of which lead to coherent leakage out of the target state~\citep{Doucet2020}.
-The fitted detunings (about 100-400 kHz) are a small fraction ($\leq 3\%$) of the measured power-dependent frequency shift of the right transmon (18 MHz), (see~\cite{Supplement} for details).
-We stress here that the coherent leakage we observe is weak compared to the drive strength and therefore does not alter the expected error-time linear scaling.
+The fitted detunings (about 400 kHz on average) are a small fraction ($\leq 3\%$) of the measured power-dependent frequency shift of the right transmon (18 MHz), (see~\cite{Supplement} for details).
+We stress here that this coherent leakage remains weak compared to the engineered dissipation strength and, therefore, does not alter the expected error-time linear scaling.